Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Introduction

 \section{Introduction}

-In the field of Natural Language Processing (NLP), models for learning unsupervised representations from unlabeled text based on Transformer architectures~\cite{vaswani2017attention} have attained state-of-the-art results on diverse tasks; \eg question answering and language inference~\cite{kalyan2021ammus}.
-Transformer-based language models (TLMs), such as BERT~\cite{bert} and RoBERTa~\cite{roberta}, rely on the combination of unsupervised pre-training of the model, and a subsequent task-specific fine-tuning procedure, via additional neural network layers targeted to the task of interest.
-TLMs are pre-trained over large unlabeled text data using self-supervision, \ie by learning the relationships between different sections, sentences or words of the input data.
-Once the TLM is pre-trained over large volumes of text, it can be used in various downstream tasks after fine-tuning task-specific layers.
+In the field of Natural Language Processing (NLP), models for learning unsupervised representations from unlabeled text based on Transformer architectures~\citep{vaswani2017attention} are the state-of-the-art on a variety of tasks~\citep{kalyan2021ammus}.

-The key insight from pre-trained TLMs is that they learn language representations or embeddings that are useful across downstream tasks, minimizing the need to retrain the entire model from scratch.
-The advantage is that extensive pre-training of TLMs can lead to significant downstream performance improvements, \ie it is worth learning complex TLMs in huge natural language corpora before fine-tuning them for particular tasks.
+Transformer-based language models (TLMs) like BERT~\citep{bert}, RoBERTa~\citep{roberta}, and their linage of advanced models~\citep{Amatriain2023}, rely on the combination of an unsupervised pre-training of the model, and a subsequent task-specific fine-tuning procedure.
+TLMs are pre-trained over large unlabeled text data using self-supervision, to learn the relationships between different sentences or words of the input.
+Once the TLM is pre-trained over large volumes of data, it can be used in various downstream tasks, by fine-tuning task-specific model layers.
+With pre-training, TLMs learn language representations that are useful across downstream tasks, minimizing the need and burden of retraining the entire model from scratch, again, for each task.
+Extensive pre-training can lead to downstream performance improvements, \ie it is worth learning complex TLMs in huge natural language corpora before fine-tuning them for particular tasks.

-Following the success of TLMs in general NLP tasks, many have replicated the pre-train, then fine-tune framework in different specific domains, ranging from language models pre-trained with scientific documents in SciBERT~\cite{j-Beltagy2019} and biomedical corpora in BioBERT~\cite{j-Lee2020}, ClinicalBERT~\cite{j-Alsentzer2019}, and BlueBERT~\cite{j-Gu2021}; to in-house, industry-specific implementations and pre-training of TLMs~\cite{kalyan2021ammus}.
-In addition, the importance of further pre-training with in-domain corpora, a procedure known as continual training~\cite{kalyan2021ammus}, has also been documented to yield downstream performance gains~\cite{j-Gururangan2020}.
+Many have replicated the pre-train-then-fine-tune strategy in different domains, \eg pre-training BERT with scientific~\citep{j-Beltagy2019} and biomedical corpora~\citep{j-Lee2020,j-Alsentzer2019,j-Gu2021}; or in-house, industry-specific TLMs~\citep{kalyan2021ammus}.
+In addition, continual pre-training ---taking a model pre-trained with general corpora to continue pre-training it with in-domain data--- is of great value, yielding significant downstream gains~\citep{j-Gururangan2020}.